St Lucia Campus

-Study the scientific and managerial principles required to help commercial farmers sustainably increase their output of food and fibre with the least environmental and social impact.
+The dual four-year program allows you to combine practical business skills with your interests in agriculture.
+You will study the scientific and managerial principles required to help commercial farmers sustainably increase their output of food and fibre to feed and clothe the world with the least environmental and social impact.

-Learn about marketing, finance, people management and technology along the agrifood value chain, and study business courses in accounting, economics and market research.
+You will learn about marketing, finance and managing people and technology along the agrifood value chain.
+You will study business courses in accounting, economics, and market research in an agribusiness context.

 Agronomy is the study of how the environment and agricultural practices can be managed to control the whole plant growth and crop production cycle.
 As an agronomist you will utilise a number of scientific disciplines to enhance the production of food, create healthier food, investigate plants as a future energy source and manage the environmental impacts of agriculture.
 You will combine the study of biological, chemical, ecological and earth sciences or genetics to examine variables such as crop rotation, irrigation and drainage, plant breeding, plant physiology, soil classification and fertility and the control of weeds, insects and other pests to manage the whole plant and crop production cycle.